Bothered by red, itchy eyes, sneezing and watery eyes? You may have allergies.

-Eye Allergy Specialist Serving Danbury and Stamford CT
+Eye Allergy Specialist Serving Danbury, Connecticut

 If you experience itchy, stinging, watery and red eyes from eye allergies, that is nothing to sneeze at (pun intended).
 Eye allergies can affect your ability to work, read, and enjoy the outdoors, but more importantly, eye allergies cause us to rub our eyes which can increase the risk of an eye infection by 50 times, as well as increasing the risk of other more serious complications and conditions.

 Is An Eye Allergy Exam Covered By Insurance?

 Your visit to the optometrist will be billed to your medical insurance as opposed to your vision insurance.
 Treatment of eye allergies also referred to as allergic conjunctivitis or ocular allergies, is a covered medical service for most insurances.